 The application process for a marriage-based green card involves multiple steps, most notably submitting forms and documents to and attending an interview with U.S. immigration authorities.
 The purpose is to prove to the U.S. government that:

-You and your Korean fiancé or spouse may, however, have more than one option as to where and exactly how to apply, as described below.
+You and your South Korean fiancé or spouse might, however, have more than one option as to where and exactly how to apply, as described below.

-If you and your intended (who lives outside the U.S.) have not yet married -- or have held an informal ceremony that does not count as an official marriage in the location where it was held -- a K-1 visa may be appropriate.
-It is a temporary, 90-day visa, which your fiancé can use to enter the U.S. in order to hold the wedding.
+If you and your intended spouse (who lives outside the U.S.) have not yet married—or have held an informal ceremony that does not count as an official marriage in the location where it was held—a K-1 visa might be appropriate.
+It is a temporary, 90-day visa, which your fiancé can use to enter the U.S. in order to take part in the wedding.

 The next procedural step is for your spouse to go through consular processing for an immigrant visa.
-This means your spouse submits paperwork to, and attends an interview at, the U.S. consulate in Seoul, South Korea.
+After paying fees and submitting documents to the National Visa Center (NVC) in New Hampshire, your spouse submits additional paperwork to, and attends an interview at, the U.S. consulate in Seoul, South Korea.
 (The U.S. petitioner may attend, but is not required to.)

-Upon approval, your spouse enters the U.S. on an immigrant visa, at which time he or she becomes a U.S. lawful permanent resident.
-(If you've been married for fewer than two years on this entry date, however, your spouse becomes a "conditional resident," which is almost like permanent residence except that you must apply to have it made permanent after two years.)
+Upon approval, your spouse enters the U.S. on an immigrant visa, immediately becoming a U.S. lawful permanent resident.
+(If you've been married for fewer than two years on this entry date, however, your spouse becomes a "conditional resident," which is almost like permanent residence except that you must apply to have it made permanent or unconditional after two years.)

-The U.S. consulate in Seoul is the only U.S. diplomatic location that handles immigrant and fiancé (K-1) visas.
-You will be given instructions (and eventually, an appointment notice) when your case is transferred to the consulate in South Korea, and can also check its website for information.
+The U.S. consulate in Seoul handles immigrant and fiancé (K-1) visas.
+You will be given instructions (including appointment instructions) when your case is transferred there, and can also check its website for information.